onreal/up-address-validator/README.md

 ------------
 To install and configure...

-1. Download the plugin as a zip file through gitlab realease page.
+1. Download the plugin as a zip file through gitlab realease page
-2. Upload the plugin through your WordPress admin. `Plugins->Add New->Upload`
+2. Upload the plugin through your WordPress admin `Plugins->Add New->Upload`
-3. Activate the plugin under the `Plugins` admin menu.
+3. Activate the plugin under the `Plugins` admin menu
 4. Manage caching under `Settings->Up Address Validation`

 TODO
 ------------
 1. Test plugin on more WordPress installations -> In progress
+2. Add language support validation message
+3. Dynamic validation message through wp-admin options

 How to contribute ?
 ------------